Cooperative Edge Caching with Large Language Model in Wireless Networks: Cooperative Multi-BS Cache Replacement: System Model and Problem Formulation

 \paragraph{Request Model} Each user $u \in \mathcal{U}^{(t)}$ generates one content request $f_u^{(t)} \in \mathcal{F}$ per slot.
 While the underlying request process is unknown to the caching controller and may exhibit temporal concept drift, it is typically modeled using heavy-tailed distributions such as the Zipf distribution~\cite{6600983} to capture the realistic characteristic that a small subset of popular contents dominates the aggregate demand.
 For each BS $b$, the locally observed requests at slot $t$ constitute a multiset, as multiple users may request the same file concurrently.
 We capture this local request intensity by the request count $n_{b,f}^{(t)}$, defined as:

 To determine candidate contents for caching, we deduplicate this multiset into an admissible insertion set $\mathcal{R}^{(b)}_t$:

 This set enforces a reactive caching policy where only contents requested within the current slot are eligible for insertion.
+Accordingly, the proposed scheme addresses online cache replacement rather than fully proactive prefetching.
 Meanwhile, the count $n_{b,f}^{(t)}$ serves as an auxiliary state feature that preserves the intensity of instantaneous demand.

 \paragraph{Cache State and Update Model} Let $x_{b,f}^{(t)} \in \{0,1\}$ be a binary indicator variable where $x_{b,f}^{(t)}=1$ implies that file $f$ is stored at BS $b$ during slot $t$.
 We denote the caching vector of BS $b$ as $\mathbf{x}_b^{(t)} = (x_{b,1}^{(t)}, \dots, x_{b,F}^{(t)})$.
 Consequently, the global caching configuration at slot $t$ is represented by the matrix $\mathbf{X}^{(t)} \in \{0,1\}^{B \times F}$, formed by stacking the vectors $\{\mathbf{x}_b^{(t)}\}_{b \in \mathcal{B}}$.